rubenarslan/formr.org/README.md

 	* `date` for a date
 	* `datetime` for a date & time
 	* `month`, `yearmonth` etc. should work too, but don't in most browsers
-* `geolocation` shows a text input and a geolocation arrow.
+* `geopoint` shows a text input and a geolocation arrow.
 If the user allows it, the geolocation object is stored as a JSON string, if not the user can enter a text string.
 * "server" family
 	* `ip` saves the value of the PHP superglobal `$_SERVER['REMOTE_ADDR']` ie. the user's IP.
 	* `referrer` saves the last outside referrer (if any), ie. how the user got to the site